ialbert/biostar-central/README.rst

 Our primary goal is to create a simple, generic, flexible and extendeable Q&A framework.

+A demo version of this site can be seen at: http://www.biostars.org

-.. note Please note that software is not yet robust enough for public deployment!
+**Note**: Please note that software is not yet robust enough for public deployment!

 Requirements
 ------------